stanfordjournalism/stanford-progj-2021/assignments/bash_intro.md

 > NOTE: Make sure you've completed the [tech setup](#tech-setup) mentioned above *before* starting this!!

- Play the [bashcrawl](https://gitlab.com/slackermedia/bashcrawl) game.
+ Play the [bashcrawl](https://gitlab.com/slackermedia/bashcrawl) game *for 20 minutes*.
+Even better: Play twice on separate days.
+The more reps you get in, the more comfortable you'll feel on the command line!

  Follow the below steps to download the files and get started:

 1. Open a Terminal (aka Bash shell)
 1. In the shell, execute the following commands: